Heel Stitch Hand Towel in Serif

 To make one Heel Stitch Hand Towel, you will need…

-- 3 skeins of Purl Soho’s Serif, 100% Pima cotton.
-Each skein is approximately 164 yards/ 100 grams; approximately 492 total yards required.
+- 3 skeins of Purl Soho’s Serif, 100% Pima cotton yarn.
+Each skein of this light worsted/DK yarn is approximately 164 yards/ 100 grams; approximately 492 total yards required.
 We used the colors Heirloom White, Warm Rock, Gray Birch, Alabaster Cream, Yellow Haystack, Blue Overalls, Yellow Ochre, and Summer Melon.

 - US 5 (3.75 mm), straight or 24-inch circular needles